The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 The experiment starts by turning off the exhaust fan and by supplying a d.c. voltage $U_c = 15$ kV to the discharge electrodes.
-Then, particles are injected in the corona module.
-By traveling through the corona discharge area the particles acquire a positive charge $q$ and fall inside the trap module, where they are captured between the electrodes.
-Fig.~\ref{StrNoStr}(a) shows an example of the stable Coulomb structure of charged microparticles captured in the trap.
+Then, particles are injected into the corona module.
+By travelling through the corona discharge area the particles acquire a positive charge $q$ and fall inside the trap module, where they are captured between the electrodes.
+Fig.~\ref{StrNoStr}(a) shows an example of a stable Coulomb structure of charged microparticles captured in the trap.
 The captured microparticles oscillate around equilibrium positions at a frequency of 50 Hz.
-Most of the particles are captured inside the trap below the central axis, while others are trapped above it.
+Most of the particles are captured inside the trap, below the central axis, while others are trapped above it.

-To study the effect of the gas flow on an ensemble of captured microparticles, the exhaust fan is turned on.
-Most of the microparticles are blown out of the trap and only a few particles remain trapped inside it (see Fig.~\ref{StrNoStr}(b)).
+To study the gas flow effect on an ensemble of captured microparticles, the exhaust fan is turned on.
+Most of the microparticles are blown out of the trap and only a few particles remain trapped inside (see Fig.~\ref{StrNoStr}(b)).
 The particle structure shifts below the central axis of the trap if the inter-particle distances increase.